qtile/qtile/docs/manual/config/groups.rst

 A group is a container for a bunch of windows, analogous to workspaces in other window managers.
 Each client window managed by the window manager belongs to exactly one group.
-The ``groups`` config file variable should be initialized to a list of :class:`~libqtile.dgroups.DGroup` objects.
+The ``groups`` config file variable should be initialized to a list of :class:`~liblavinder.dgroups.DGroup` objects.

-:class:`~libqtile.dgroups.DGroup` objects provide several options for group configuration.
+:class:`~liblavinder.dgroups.DGroup` objects provide several options for group configuration.
 Groups can be configured to show and hide themselves when they're not empty, spawn applications for them when they start, automatically acquire certain groups, and various other options.